MikeM711/React-Redux-Widget-Planner/README.md

 You may view the Widget material data by clicking the "blue collapsible bar".
 You may also delete the selected Widget from your calculation by clicking the "X" button beside it.

-### Saving Calculations to your Profile ###
+### Saving Production Plans to your Profile ###

 Once you have finished estimating the material needed to fulfill a job of Widgets, you may click the "Submit Results To Profile" button.
-This action will save your calculation to your personal profile.
+This action will save your calculation and plans to your personal profile.
 All users have their own personal profile, which is only visible to the respective user.
-You may save as many calculations to your profile as you wish, and delete them if you choose.
+You may save as many production plans to your profile as you wish, and delete them if you choose.

 ### Checking for Profile Synchronicity with the Widget Database ###